The Necessity Of A School Management System

 More tech-embracing in a digital world

 We live in a digital world – this is a fact that cannot be denied.
 Students of any institution will also be graduating into a world that has highly driven by technology.
 Does it not make sense that the school they gain their education in also be tech-embracing rather than tech-averse?
-The use of school ERP systems is vital for building a culture that makes technology understandable and accessible to students from a young age.
+The use of school management systems is vital for building a culture that makes technology understandable and accessible to students from a young age.
 It also gives them a realistic idea of how things function in the real world – employees do not write letters to each other anymore to share work updates, instead, they use emails.
 Why should students be turning in handwritten reports, when they could be doing the same?